Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

   }
 };
 ```
+Here we will be telling webpack to use the `ts-loader` package to transpile all of the `.ts` files.
+There are other possible loaders that you could use here, if you prefer, however this setup will work as is.

-We also need to add a basic `tsconfig.json` file to our cypress directory.
+We also need to add a `tsconfig.json` file to our cypress directory.
 This is a basic one that you can use.
 They most important part is the `cypress` inside the types array as this is how your IDE will be able to use intellisense.
+If you would like to maintain consistency with the rest of your Typescript application, you can extend your base `tsconfig.json` and simply add the Cypress types to here.
 ```json
 {
   "compilerOptions": {